INSURANCE & POLICY FORMS

 We know that the moving process is stressful enough thinking about everything that must go right.
 When you add to that by preparing for what could go wrong, it can get overwhelming.
 There are so many moving horror stories that have occurred by working with non-reputable movers or a lack of understanding about moving insurance.
 Our team at USA Family Moving understands the importance for you and your family to have a plan together in the unlikely case that some of your items are damaged or lost during a move.

-Our reputation as one of the best moving companies in the Twin Cities comes from how much we care about our customers.
-Our quality team of movers have put together the following information for you and your family to review moving insurance options, policy forms and more.
+Our veteran-owned moving company cares about our customers.
+Our quality team of movers have put together the following information for you and your family to review moving insurance options, insurance policy forms, and more.
 Make sure you take the time to look over all these forms and information to save some time and stress on moving day.

 Bill of Lading

 The Bill of Lading is the official contract between you and your mover.
 This document explains the agreed-upon rates, waiver and release agreement you sign on moving day and any other official authorizations the movers need to start the job.